-- 4.67 In addition there is demand in the parish for additional Alms House style accommodation.
+- 4.65 In addition there is demand in the parish for additional Alms House style accommodation.
 There was limited support in the responses to the questionnaire as to whether the existing two properties were sufficient for long term future needs.
-The Parish Council (and trustee of the Alms House Trust) is currently exploring whether there is scope for redevelopment of the existing site which will accommodate future needs. - 4.68 It is however the aspiration of the Parish Council as the Trustee of the Almshouse Trust, that the buildings should be retained in residential use and that they fulfil the modern-day equivalent of their original purposes and provide a low-cost housing option for the local community.
+The Parish Council (and trustee of the Alms House Trust) is currently exploring whether there is scope for redevelopment of the existing site which will accommodate future needs. - 4.66 It is however the aspiration of the Parish Council as the Trustee of the Almshouse Trust, that the buildings should be retained in residential use and that they fulfil the modern-day equivalent of their original purposes and provide a low-cost housing option for the local community.
 Affordable housing definitions and categories change rapidly and therefore in this context the definition of "affordable" housing is that as outlined in the NPPF, Annex 2, which refers to social rented, affordable rented and intermediate housing.
+Proposals for the redevelopment of the Alms Houses will be assessed against the second part of the policy.
+Any proposals should be supported by an independent viability assessment prepared in accordance with RICS guidance in place at that time.